Zero paid placements. No brand can pay to rank higher on Simscanner.

 Does Germany require ID or KYC to use an eSIM?

 For a local German SIM, yes.
 German law (§172 TKG) requires your name, address, date of birth, and an official ID document to be verified before activation, with no tourist exemption.
-A travel eSIM from an international brand handles any ID step under that brand's own checkout, which is shown per brand once verified.
+A travel eSIM from an international brand handles any ID step under that brand's own checkout, which is shown per brand.
 See the SIM ID rules section.

 What are the mobile networks in Germany?

 Germany has four mobile network operators that own their own infrastructure: Deutsche Telekom (Telekom), Vodafone Germany, Telefonica Germany (O2), and 1&1, which launched its own 5G network in December 2023.
 A travel eSIM connects to one of these.
-The local networks section maps each brand to its German carrier once verified.
+The local networks section maps each brand to its German carrier.

 Does an EU or Europe eSIM plan work in Germany?

 Usually yes.
 Germany is an EU member that uses the euro, so most regional EU or Europe eSIM plans include it alongside neighbours such as France, Austria and the Netherlands.
 Note that non-EU neighbour Switzerland is often a separate zone.
-Always check the brand's covered-country list, shown per brand once verified.
+Always check the brand's covered-country list, shown per brand.

 Which network does a travel eSIM use in Germany?